-With the country in a state of emergency due to the widespread COVID-19, many people have found themselves laid off from work indefinitely.
+With the country in a state of emergency due to the COVID-19 pandemic, many people have found themselves laid off from work indefinitely.
 The days are turning into weeks.
 The weeks are turning into months.
 People who have not been able to work have exhausted their savings and now have to look for other ways to pay their bills.
 This situation is causing a rise in unemployment and disability claims across the country.
 In this article, we will highlight the causes of rising unemployment and disability claim numbers, how it works when you file for long term disability and unemployment, and what you can do to build a strong claim.

 Why So Many Unemployment Claims?

 The number of people applying for disability and unemployment benefits is on the rise again.
-With the uncertainty that COVID-19 is causing our economy, the number is likely to grow continuously until the government has a better handle on the situation.
+With the uncertainty that COVID-19 is causing in our economy, the number is likely to grow continuously until the government has a better handle on the situation.
 Across America, stores are closing their storefronts, using online options, pick up only options, or closing altogether.
-Florida Governor Ron DeSantis has closed all the beaches in Florida, which is having a negative effect on businesses like hotels, restaurants, and bars that depend on the tourism income to stay in business.
+Florida Governor, Ron DeSantis, has closed all the beaches in Florida, which is having a negative effect on businesses like hotels, restaurants, and bars that depend on the tourism income to stay in business.
 Closures like these are happening all across the country, and as a result, many individuals are unable to work.

 The Recession Effect

-A recession is the biggest cause of the rise in unemployment and disability claims.
+A recession is the biggest cause of a rise in unemployment and disability claims.
 A study conducted by a group of economists in 2015 measured the number of claims during The Great Recession from 2006 to 2012.
-The results of the study showed that the number of unemployed people rose, and so did claims for unemployment and disability.
+The results of the study showed that the number of unemployed people rose, and so did claims for unemployment benefits and disability insurance benefits.
 The data also showed that 99% of all disability claims were denied on the initial filing.
 This was an effort to separate the people who were genuinely unable to work as a result of a disability from the people that were looking to supplement their income during the recession.

 The Pandemic Effect

 With so much uncertainty, unemployment claims have been spiking, especially in the areas hit the hardest by COVID-19.
-The director of the labor bureau in NY reported that the unemployment hotline received 7.8 million calls last week.
-They are facing a massive backlog of claims by bartenders, waitresses, and other service industries that are concerned about how long they will be out of work and how they plan to cover rent.
+The director of the labor bureau in NY reported that the unemployment benefits hotline received 7.8 million calls last week.
+They are facing a massive backlog of claims by bartenders, waitresses, and other service industries that are concerned about how long they will be unable to work due to the pandemic and how they plan to cover rent.

 This isn’t the first time a pandemic has caused a crisis.
 During the 1918 Influenza Pandemic, tens of thousands of people died, and millions were affected.
 A research report called Economic Effects of the 1918 Influenza Pandemic, written by Thomas Garrett, Economist for Federal Reserve Bank of St. Louis in 2007, recalls the way people became unemployed following the flu outbreak.
 In eerie detail, it nearly mimics the COVID-19 pandemic that we are dealing with today.

-You also see a trend of Conditional Applicants.
-These are people who suffered from underlying health problems but would prefer to continue to work, so they put off whatever surgeries or other treatment plans their doctors are recommending.
-These applicants would most likely qualify for benefits and now have decided it’s time to file since they are out of work.
+You also see a trend of conditional applicants.
+These are people who previously suffered from underlying health problems but would prefer to continue to work, so they put off whatever surgeries or other treatment plans their doctors have been recommending.
+These applicants would most likely qualify for benefits and now have decided it’s time to file since they are unable to work for other reasons.